BennyThadikaran/stock-pattern/README.md

 These were a series of pattern scanners I wrote for experimentation and fun in 2022.
 My inspiration was this Medium article [Algorithmically Detecting (and Trading) Technical Chart Patterns with Python](https://medium.com/automation-generation/algorithmically-detecting-and-trading-technical-chart-patterns-with-python-c577b3a396ed)

-See Wiki to understand how the code works: [Pattern Algorithms](https://github.com/BennyThadikaran/stock-pattern/wiki/Pattern-Algorithms)
+Understand how the code works: [wiki Pattern Algorithms](https://github.com/BennyThadikaran/stock-pattern/wiki/Pattern-Algorithms)

 ## Important Info